fabric8-ui/fabric8-ux/code-guidelines.md

 <img class="avatar" src="...">
 ```

-Preferably, we want to keep our lines of HTML to 120 characters or less.
-This is enforced in our Less Hint configuration.
+Preferably, we want to keep our lines of HTML to 128 characters or less.
+This is enforced in our code compiler configurations.

 <!-- ============================================================ -->